Creativity can be two-fold – free form and around a theme. Depending on your learning objectives, parents can engage your children differently.

 3. Story Based Projects

 We love Eric Carle.
 And children love his stories.
 Besides telling great timeless stories, Eric Carle is a master of collage and tissue printing.
 Explore using Art tissue with your child.
-Read one of his books, point out the illustrations to your child and try creating your own art work.
+Read one of his books, point out the illustrations to your child and try creating your own artwork.
 Use rollers and add on different colors.
 Then print on the Art tissue, tear and create your own scenes and animals.

 4. Be Spontaneous!

 Is it raining outside?
 Art is great as an indoor activity!
-Inspire your child to think in new and unconventional way by bringing them into different emotions and interesting situation.
+Inspire your child to think in a new and unconventional way by bringing them into different emotions and interesting situations.
 Gather some chalk and just create doodles outside your apartment or under the void deck.
 Chalk comes in many different colors and is easily erasable.
 Want to add some ‘edge’ to it?
 Try Crayola™ 3D chalk art where with special 3D glasses, some bits of your doodles will pop right off the floor!

 5. Food Craft

 Art need not be limited to just paints and crayons.
 Use bread as your canvas and paint with chocolate or strawberry sauce!
 Cut out strips of seaweed and use cream cheese to make faces on pancakes.
 For older kids, you can even engage them through bento sets too!
 The idea is to have fun creating and encourage your child to express with different mediums and colours where we celebrate their unique creations.

 6. Don’t Just Problem Solve, Process Solve Too!